gabrieldernbach/cell_niches/readme.md

 Users can adjust several parameters within the scripts to customize the analysis:

+The radius that determines the niche neighbourhood size can be adjusted in `cell_niche.py`.

 Phenotyping Granularity: The level of granularity for phenotype classification can be modified in the phenotype_density module.
 For example:
 ```python
 granularity = "medium"  # Can also be set to "fine"